How Social Media Can Affect Your Personal Injury Claim

 It can be convenient to address your entire network in a single post across your socials, but be aware of how outsiders may perceive it.
 You probably won’t want to worry your loved ones by going into the real details of how you feel but posting “I was in an accident, but I’m fine” can be misinterpreted as saying you really are okay.
 If you then claim significant damages, the insurance company might point to that same social media update to infer that you were “fine” then, so your injuries can’t have been that bad.

 If you want to update your loved ones, do so with a private message.
-It may be more time-consuming, but it can help avoid the other party from misinterpreting public conversations.
+It may be more time-consuming, but it can help prevent the other party from misinterpreting public conversations.

 Adjust Your Privacy Settings